-- Associate of Arts to Park University (p.
-80) - Associate of Science to Park University (p.
-82)
+- .
+Associate of Arts to Park University (p.
+101) - · Associate of Science to Park University (p.
+104)

-Associate of Arts Degree with Transfer to a Bachelor of Arts at Park University program.
-To receive the AA degree, the following requirements must be completed:
+Associate of Arts Degree with Transfer to a Bachelor of Arts at Park University

 The Associate of Arts with articulated coursework is designed for students interested in a baccalaureate degree in Park University.